facebookresearch/scalable-curvature/README.md

 ## Overview

-We introduce *critical sharpness*, a measure of loss landscape curvature that can be computed using forward passes alone.
+We analyze *critical sharpness*, a measure of loss landscape curvature that can be computed using forward passes alone.
 This makes it tractable for large models where Hessian-based methods are infeasible.
 The method requires approximately 5-6 forward passes given an update direction.

 ## Installation